Dqrshan/Dqrshan/README.md

 <div align="center">

 Hi, my name is Darshan and I'm from India.
-I'm a Discord Bot Developer.
-Check out my bot, [Neptune](https://top.gg/bot/826722489543295006).
+I'm a Discord Bot Developer and a Minecraft Gamer.
 </div>